My Main Page with Links to My Other

 the social and economic goods of their paid labor force efforts.

-Some misanthropists and
+Some folks supporting misanthropy and

-ultra-environmentalists believe that shifting economic resources away from
+ultra-environmentalism believe that shifting economic resources away from

 parents is a good way to reduce population.
 But that is a cruel and unjust